 - a.
-Only Authorized Personnel shall be allowed to undertake development activities including the operation and maintenance of solar facilities, structures, appurtenances and equipment; and - b.
-The Employer shall designate a safety officer, who is duly registered with the DOE, during the development stage of the solar project.
+Only Authorized Personnel shall be allowed to undertake development activities including the operation and maintenance of wind facilities, structures, appurtenances and equipment; and - b.
+The Employer shall designate a safety officer, which is duly registered with the DOE, during the development stage of the wind project;